Environment | Value natural resources

 Creating a circular economy through operations

-Milestone 2030 affirms the Bridgestone Group’s intention to be even more ambitious in its ongoing global efforts to manage and reduce waste.
-One of the key actions informing our operations is the continuous improvement of waste-related environmental performance (such as 1% improvement) year by year through the plan-do-check-act (PDCA) cycle.
-To achieve this goal, the Group must accelerate the adoption of a circular economy in its business by enhancing resource productivity, material circularity and product circularity.
+Milestone 2030 affirms Bridgestone’s intention to be even more ambitious in its ongoing global efforts to manage and reduce waste.
+One of the key actions informing Bridgestone’s operations is the continuous improvement of waste-related environmental performance (such as 1% improvement) year by year through a plan-do-check-act (PDCA) cycle.
+To achieve this goal, Bridgestone must accelerate the adoption of a circular economy in its business by enhancing resource productivity, material circularity, and product circularity.

-The Group is committed to valuing natural resources, which necessitates more efficient use of resources throughout our products’ lifecycles, from raw material procurement to disposal and recycling.
-Key activities include reducing waste volumes, promoting zero waste to landfill, and encouraging the development of a circular economy by reusing and recycling.
+Bridgestone is committed to valuing natural resources, which necessitates more efficient use of resources throughout its products’ lifecycles, from raw material procurement to disposal and recycling.
+Key activities include reducing waste volumes, promoting zero waste to landfill, and encouraging the development of a circular economy by reusing and recycling materials.

 Bridgestone’s activities to “Value natural resources”